Requirement for Contract Approval

 All contracts, regardless of the source of funding or whether they involve an exchange of funds versus an exchange of services or goods, must be reviewed by the General Counsel's office for correct form and legal sufficiency.
 University Contracts and agreements can take many forms, including but not limited to: purchase or sale agreements, licensing agreements, memoranda of understanding or agreement, personal services agreements, affiliation agreements, leases, deeds and easements.
 Contract amendments must follow the same review and approval process, unless the contract has been previously reviewed and approved by the Office of the General Counsel and there are no changes, other than to dates and dollar amounts.

-Requests for review at the Lawrence campus should be emailed to Lori Heckard and Toni McMillen.
-If email is not possible, please fax or hand-deliver to either Lori Heckard or Toni McMillen.
+Requests for review at the Lawrence campus should be emailed to Lori Haaga and Toni McMillen.
+If email is not possible, please fax or hand-deliver to either Lori Haaga or Toni McMillen.

 Requests for review of Medical Center contracts should be faxed, e-mailed, or delivered to:

 The only exceptions to the foregoing review requirement are the following:

 - Grant funded contracts are reviewed and approved in accordance with the KUCR or KUMC-RI contract review process.